Mattel Inc v 3894207 Canada Inc: Federal Court of Appeal

-Supreme Court Ruling
+Supreme Court ruling

 Binnie, J. wrote the opinion to which seven other justices joined.
 LeBel, J. wrote a concurring opinion.

 Issue

-The issue addressed was whether Mattel Inc., owner of the Barbie trade-mark, could prevent a small chain of Montreal-based restaurants from registering the name "Barbie’s" with the Trademark Office, based on the likelihood of confusion in the marketplace between the two names.
+The issue addressed was whether Mattel Inc., owner of the Barbie trade-mark, could prevent a small chain of Montreal-based restaurants from registering the name "Barbie's" with the Intellectual Property Office, based on the likelihood of confusion in the marketplace between the two names.

 Holding

-The Supreme Court of Canada upheld the decision of the Trade-marks Opposition Board, that the use of the "Barbie" name for the Montreal-based restaurant would not likely create confusion in the marketplace with Mattel Inc.’s Barbie trade-mark, and allowed its registration.
+The Supreme Court of Canada upheld the decision of the Trade-marks Opposition Board that the use of the "Barbie" name for the Montreal-based restaurant would not likely create confusion in the marketplace with Mattel Inc.'s "Barbie" trade-mark, and allowed its registration.

-Reasons of the Court
+Reasons of the court

-Binnie held that the standard of review applicable to the Trade-marks Opposition Board’s decision was reasonableness, based on the test set out in Dr. Q v College of Physicians and Surgeons of British Columbia [2003] 1 SCR 226.
+Binnie held that the standard of review applicable to the Trade-marks Opposition Board's decision was reasonableness, based on the test set out in Dr Q v College of Physicians and Surgeons of British Columbia [2003] 1 SCR 226.
 Section 6(2) of the Trade-marks Act states that trade-mark confusion occurs if using two trade-marks in the same area would be likely to lead to the inference that the goods or services associated with those trade-marks are manufactured, sold, leased, hired or performed by the same person, whether or not the wares or services are of the same general class.

-To determine whether "Barbie’s" restaurant led to confusion in the marketplace with Mattel's "Barbie" trade-mark, Binnie considered the five factors set out in Section 6(5) of the Trade-marks Act.
+To determine whether the restaurant trade-mark "Barbie's" led to confusion in the marketplace with Mattel's "Barbie" trade-mark, Binnie considered the five factors set out in Section 6(5) of the Trade-marks Act.
 Depending on the surrounding circumstances of each case, the different factors may be weighted differently.
-Binnie clarified that the appropriate perspective in which to weigh these five factors is that of an "ordinary casual consumer somewhat in a hurry."
-Binnie held that the applicant had shown on a balance of probabilities that confusion was not likely to occur in the marketplace between "Barbie’s" restaurant and Mattel's "Barbie" dolls.
+Binnie clarified that the appropriate perspective in which to weigh these five factors is that of an "ordinary casual consumer somewhat in a hurry".
+Binnie held that the applicant had shown on a balance of probabilities that confusion was not likely to occur in the marketplace between "Barbie's" restaurant and Mattel's "Barbie" dolls.